Trees of Graphs as Boundaries of Hyperbolic Groups: -trees of graphs and their decompositions into core and arms

-We skip a straightforward justification of the fact that a tree system satisfying the above requirements exists and is unique up to an isomorphism of tree systems (the argument is similar to that presented in \Secref{reg_tree} for the tree system $\Theta[{\mathcal R}]$).
+We skip a straightforward justification of the fact that a tree system satisfying the above requirements exists and is unique up to an isomorphism of tree systems (the argument is similar to that presented in \Secref{reg_tree} for the tree system $\Theta[{\mathcal R}]$; see the proof of \Lemref{6.3}).